-Simple exit: a stock is disqualified when the up-trending sequence of higher highs and higher lows is reversed or when our stop is triggered.
+Simple exit: a stock is disqualified when our stop is triggered.

 When a stock accelerates away from a reversal level we want to protect those profits by using a “trailing stop”, but also to let the stock “breathe”.
 To achieve this we raise the stop/exit level to a point that achieves this delicate balance between protecting profits and greater profit potential.

 Example B: Aristocrat

 If our stop/exit level is triggered, it does not necessarily turn into a downtrend.
 It can do one of three things: trend down or go sideways, neither of which we are interested in.
 Or, in time, it can reverse back up, and continue its uptrend.
 In fact, in our naturally up-trending stock market this is often the case.
 So, at what point do we decide the up-trend is back in force?
 As this is a trending strategy we need to have a re-entry rule to recapture the trending move.
 We ALWAYS buy a new high – this is a basic and crucial principle.
 Because we have this re-entry signal it allows us to keep reasonable tight stop that is always protecting our profits.